mattbullen/migrate-tweets-to-mastodon/README.md

 I wrote this in around an hour.
 There is plenty that can be modified / expanded / improved.
 You're using this code 100% at your own risk.

-If you don't own the Mastodon server, get permission, first, which you'll need for the API key.
+If you don't own the Mastodon server, you'll need to get permission, first, and ask for the API key.